 It is very likely that you won’t be as productive or focused as you would be during a different quarter, and that’s okay.

-This guide can help you begin to assemble your own strategies for academic and holistic wellness during your spring quarter at Evergreen as we all respond to COVID-19.
+This guide can help you begin to assemble your own strategies for academic and holistic wellness while working and learning remotely.

 Make a routine